Stressed at work? Looking for a weekend escapade? Why not visit the seven lakes of San Pablo in Laguna?

 It is the smallest among the seven with only an area of 22.89 hectares and an average depth of 21m.
 Entrance fee is 10 pesos per person.

 When we were by the entrance of Mohicap Lake, Kuya Alex gave us a warm welcome.
 Kuya Alex is the OIC and treasurer of the newly established tourism Kalipunan ng mga Mamamayan sa Lawa ng Mohicap.
+You can contact him at 09107914591.

 He gave us a brief background of the different San Pablo lakes and how they are trying to promote Mohicap Lake.